MicrosoftDocs/memdocs/sccm/osd/deploy-use/create-bootable-media.md

 Distribute all content that the task sequence requires to at least one distribution point.
 This content includes the boot image and other associated prestart files.
 The wizard gathers the content from the distribution point when it creates the bootable media.

-Your account needs at least **Read** access rights to the content library on that distribution point.
-For more information, see [About the content library](/sccm/core/plan-design/hierarchy/the-content-library).
+Your user account needs at least **Read** access rights to the content library on that distribution point.
+For more information, see [Distribute content](/sccm/core/servers/deploy/configure/deploy-and-manage-content#bkmk_distribute).

 #### Prepare the removable USB drive

 If you're using a removable USB drive, connect it to the computer where you run the Create Task Sequence Media wizard.
 The USB drive must be detectable by Windows as a removal device.
 The wizard writes directly to the USB drive when it creates the media.
-Stand-alone media uses a FAT32 file system.
-You can't create stand-alone media on a USB flash drive whose content contains a file over 4 GB in size.

 #### Create an output folder